Carreau/ipython-wiki/IPEP-20:-Informal-structure-of-cell-metadata.md

 ## Name

-The `name` field is designed to contain a value which is a priori unique in a notebook, and which should allow to reference a cell in a unique way.
+The `name` field is designed to contain a value of type `String` which is a priori unique in a notebook, and which should allow to reference a cell in a unique way.
 This field (if present) will mainly be used in the user interface, so it is recommended to be meaningful to the user, easy to type and easy to remember.

-The naming of the key as `name` was chosen in favor of `id` as it is more meaningful for the user; `id` is reserved for future usage, as a mandatory field that will not be user-modifiable.
+The naming of the key as `name` was chosen in favor of `id` as it is more meaningful for the user; `id` is reserved for future usage, as a mandatory field, not in metadata that will not be user-modifiable.
 The concept of the `name` field is similar to that of `id` for HTML tags.

 ### Reading/writing values